asmorger/Calliope/README.md

 Previously I included `Entity Framework` and `Automapper` integration, however after using them I have actually fully removed them.
 They proved too "magical" caused too much confusion when debugging needed to occur.
 Integrating with these services by hand has not been a burden and has brought much clarity to my codebase.

+## Integration Paradigms

+While I initially built this library as a drop-in value add to an other projects, after using it like that my team and I found it unwieldy.
+It felt strange to build core concepts off of non-standard namespaces and we ended up using this as inspiration and hand-copying them into our own `Seedwork` libraries for the comfort of an internal namespace.
+I would recommend that you do something similar, if you choose to use any of these implementations.

 ## Overview

 ### Value Object